opencog/link-grammar/link-grammar/README.md

 data from an SQL file.

 The dict-file directory contains code to read dictionaries from files.

-The dict-sql directory contains code to read dictionaries from an SQL DB.
+The dict-sql directory contains code to read dictionaries from an SQL DB (unfinished, under development!).
-   (unfinished, under development!)

 Version 5.3.14 - Improved error notification facility